Teams on Mobile

 Setting Up the Problem

 This project was completely rethinking the current user engagement models.
-Because of this, it was important to work closely with our User Research Team from the very beginning.
+Because of this, it was important to work closely with the User Research Team from the very beginning.
 We wanted to make sure we thoroughly understood current user behavior on mobile before jumping into solutions.
 To do this, we combined information from qualitative interviews and data from our analytics team to create five major Yammer personas.
 We used these personas to help inform our approach to design.

 Prototyping, Prototyping and More Prototyping